West of Ireland Offshore Racing Association

 |Date||White Sail Fleet||Spinnaker Fleet||U 25 Entry|

-6.5 The closing date for entries is Friday 19th of June at 6pm.
+6.5 The closing date for entries is Friday 20th of August at 6pm.
 Entries received after this date may not be accepted or may be charged a late entry fee of €50.
+Entries received prior to August 20th may pay online or at registration.

 7.1 All boats must register at the Race Office prior to competing in any race and not later than 1200 midday on the first day of the event.